Text Analysis of Government Spending Bills

-With Christopher Berry from the Harris School of Public Policy, we are developing these tools, transforming text into usable data for fast, in-depth analysis.
-The first use case is spending bills; we are creating a database of federal spending that identifies and organizes the what, where, how much, and who from legislature.
+In 2014, we worked with Christopher Berry from the Harris School of Public Policy to develop tools to transform text into usable data for fast, in-depth analysis.
+The first use case was spending bills; we created a database of federal spending that identifies and organizes the what, where, how much, and who from legislature.
 Ideally, these tools will be universal, enabling organizations to search legislature for other topics as well.

 We have made tremendous progress on this project over the past few years.
 You can read about it here.